ArthurEOrtiz/Super-Galactic-Age-Calculator/readMe.md

 ## Technologies Used

 * html
 * css / boostrap
 * javascript
 * jquery
 * json
+* markdown
 * github

+## Set up

+1. Clone repo onto your computer.
+2. Open directory via teriminal and excute `$ npm install`
+3. Once instal is completed, in the terminl, run  `$ npm run build`
+4. To open the project in your browers, run `$ npm run start`

 ## Known Bugs